RetoSchmucki/rbms/README.md

 #### Reporting Issues

-For reporting issues related to this package, please visit the issue and see if your problem has not yet been reported before opening a new [issue here](https://github.com/RetoSchmucki/rbms/issues)
+For reporting issues related to this package or workflow, please visit the issue and before opening a new, see if your problem is not already in the list reported [issues here](https://github.com/RetoSchmucki/rbms/issues)